intel/transfer-learning/notebooks/video_classification/pytorch_video_classification/README.md

 # Transfer Learning for Video Classification using PyTorch

-This notebook uses video classification models from torchvision that were originally trained using Kinetic400 and does transfer learning with the HMDB51 dataset.
+This notebook uses video classification models from Torchvision that were originally trained using Kinetic400 and does transfer learning with the HMDB51 dataset.

 The notebook performs the following steps: